harmanxgill/b07lab1/info.md

 - Implemented the add() method to perform polynomial addition.
 - Implemented the evaluate() method to evaluate the polynomial for a given value of x.
 - Implemented the hasRoot() method to check if a given value is a root of the polynomial.
+- Implemented the multiply() method to perform polynomial multiplication.
+- Implemented the saveToFile() method to save the polynomial to a file.

 ### 2.4 Testing the Implementation
 - Created a Driver class with a main method to test the Polynomial class.
-- Created instances of Polynomial and performed addition, evaluation, and root checking.
+- Created instances of Polynomial and performed addition, evaluation, root checking, and multiplication operations.
+- Tested the saveToFile() method by saving a polynomial to a file.
 - Compiled the Java files using the javac command.
-- Executed the program using the java command and verified the output
+- Executed the program using the java command and verified the output.

 ## 3. Conclusion
 In this lab, we successfully implemented a Polynomial class in Java to handle polynomial operations.
-We learned how to set up the Java Development Kit (JDK), create a Git repository, and work with version control using Git.
-By implementing the Polynomial class, we gained a better understanding of object-oriented programming in Java and practiced using arrays, constructors, and methods.
-The lab provided hands-on experience in developing and testing a Java program from scratch, contributing to our overall understanding of Java programming and version control systems.
+We gained practical experience in Java programming and learned how to set up the Java Development Kit (JDK) and use the Git version control system.
+By implementing the Polynomial class, we demonstrated our understanding of arrays, constructors, methods, and file handling in Java.
+The lab provided valuable hands-on experience in developing and testing a Java program, contributing to our overall understanding of Java programming and version control systems.